 Why is There Mold on My Plant Soil?

-If you are a plant person or someone generally interested in keeping home plants, you may know that taking care of them is not easy.
+If you are a plant person or someone generally interested in keeping home plants, you may know that caring for them is not easy.
 First, you must check the plants and see whether they require water.
 However, over-watering them can also cause many issues.
-Apart from watering them, there are other things to take care of for example; you have to check the quality of the soil and the fertilizer, if any, in addition to having a check on new growths as well as looking at the perfect spot for them with regards to moisture and the temperature.
-All of this becomes the perfect recipe for letting your plant nourish and grow in a healthy environment.
+Apart from watering them, there are other things to take care of.
+For example, you have to check the quality of the soil and the fertilizer, if any, in addition to checking on new growths and looking at the perfect spot for them regarding moisture and temperature.
+This is perfect for nourishing your plant and growing in a healthy environment.

-People tend to bring their plants inside to give them a moist and warm temperature in winters.
-The cold and frost outside tend to damage the leaves, and the plants do not grow as fondly as in summers.
-However, bringing the plants inside or keeping them in the shade for a long time comes with its issues.
+People tend to bring their plants inside to give them a moist and warm temperature in winter.
+The cold and frost outside damage the leaves, and the plants do not grow as fondly as in the summer.
+However, bringing the plants inside or keeping them in the shade for a long time has its issues.
 You may have seen small pods of growth resembling molds or fungi developing on the base of the plant’s soil.
 What is the reason for this growth?
-Many different issues may raise the mold problem in your plants, and identifying them from the very beginning will help you to understand the dynamics better.
-If you resolve this issue, then your plants will nourish very quickly, and it would be a healthy plant as well.
+Many different issues may raise the mold problem in your plants, and identifying them from the beginning will help you understand the dynamics better.
+If you resolve this issue, your plants will nourish very quickly and be a healthy plan.
+This article will explain why you can identify mold growth in plants.

 mold plants soil